-A Natick class district harbor tug, her keel was laid down on the 1st of December 1970.
-She was launched on May 8th of 1971 and was delivered to the United States Navy on the 23rd of September 1971 and was allocated to Naval Base Roosevelt Roads, San Juan Puerto Rico.
+A Natick class district harbor tug.
+Her keel was laid down on December 1st, 1970, and she was launched on May 8th, 1971.
+The tug was delivered to the United States Navy September 23rd, 1971.
+She was allocated to Naval Base Roosevelt Roads, San Juan Puerto Rico.

 The tug's capacities are 20,000 gallons of fuel oil, 710 gallons of lube oil and 1,290 gallons of potable water.

 She was outfitted with new fire fighting equipment that included a Goulds pump rated at 2,000 Gallons Per Minute.
 Feeding two fire monitors with a 1,500 Gallon Per Minute foam capacity.
 Driven by a 6-71 diesel engine.

 She was also outfitted with a JonRie InterTech 200 series bow winch.
 Equipped with 450(ft) of 7(in) Neutron Rope.
 Her original underwater submarine fendering was kept, and refurbished.